dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/multitenancy.md

 These examples should work fine in most app models, including console, WPF, WinForms, and ASP.NET Core apps.
 Blazor Server apps require special consideration.

-## Blazor Server apps and the life of the factory
+### Blazor Server apps and the life of the factory

 The recommended pattern for [using Entity Framework Core in Blazor apps](/aspnet/core/blazor/blazor-server-ef-core) is to register the [DbContextFactory](/ef/core/dbcontext-configuration/#using-a-dbcontext-factory-eg-for-blazor), then call it to create a new instance of the `DbContext` each operation.
 By default, the factory is a _singleton_ so only one copy exists for all users of the application.
 This is usually fine because although the factory is shared, the individual `DbContext` instances are not.

 For multi-tenancy, however, the connection string may change per user.
 Because the factory caches the configuration with the same lifetime, this means all users must share the same configuration.
+Therefore, the lifetime should be changed to `Scoped`.

 This issue doesn't occur in Blazor WebAssembly apps because the singleton is scoped to the user.
 Blazor Server apps, on the other hand, present a unique challenge.
 Although the app is a web app, it is "kept alive" by real-time communication using SignalR.
 A session is created per user and lasts beyond the initial request.
 A new factory should be provided per user to allow new settings.
 The lifetime for this special factory is scoped and a new instance is created per user session.

-### An example solution (single database)
+## An example solution (single database)

 A possible solution is to create a simple `ITenantService` service that handles setting the user's current tenant.
 It provides callbacks so code is notified when the tenant changes.
-The implementation (with the callbacks omitted for clarity) might look like this (the tenant list is hard-coded for brevity, but could be pulled from a configuration file or database table):
+The implementation (with the callbacks omitted for clarity) might look like this:

 :::code language="csharp" source="../../../samples/core/Miscellaneous/Multitenancy/Common/ITenantService.cs":::